Skip to main content

 What a template is

-A CoDraft template is a reusable document with fixed structure and placeholders for values that change each time.
-Examples of placeholders:
+A CoDraft template is a reusable document with fixed structure and fields for values that change each time.
+Fields can be simple values, long narrative sections, choices, dates, repeated rows, references, or richer content that Sofie helps fill in chat.
+Examples of fields:

 • Deviation ID